 Contact Metro311 online or call 311 or (502) 574-5000 if:

-- You have just moved into a residence or business and there are no garbage cart (s) or recycling bin (s).
+- You have just moved into a residence or business and there is no garbage cart or recycling cart.

-- Your garbage or recycling cart or recycling bin needs to be repaired or replaced.
-(Set out damaged carts on your GARBAGE day for repairs and replacements of garbage AND recycling carts.)
+- Your garbage or recycling cart needs to be repaired or replaced.

 CART USE GUIDELINES:

 - Position the cart so that the handle faces away from the street/alley.

 - Cart must be positioned at the edge of the curb or alley and at least three feet away from other carts, walls, buildings, poles, etc.—do not block sidewalks.

 - Do not overload the cart (maximum load 200 lbs).